DBCDK/acctest-python3-acceptance-tester/README.md

   Where `.py` modules resides
    * test packages (named `tests`) are not included in the debian package
    * nosetest are run on the `tests` packages before the debian package is built

+## Acceptance testing
+Checkout code or install package
+Install one og more testrunner packages
+Get a testsuite with testcases and test data run bin/suite_test